 They are integrated with Skills Active’s online learning platform, Skills Activator, where trainees can complete theory components of their qualifications.

 The first two published guides cover Bushcraft and Sport Coaching, with more to come.
-Head over to the Skills Active trainee zone to check them out.

 Media contact for Skills Active